rahul228646/DSA-and-CP/Graphs/README.md

          from the staring side portion of the problematic edge in the  connected graph)
          2. reverse all edges (starting side will become ending side)
          3. do a dfs int the order arranged in tthe stack

+## Bridges

+   if on the removal of an edge the graph gets divided into two of more components then that edge is called a bridge

 ## Mother Vertex